isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

-    with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.</p>
+    with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and
     negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
+    Abstinence and upholding family values are the key messages.</p>
 <p></p>
 <p><strong>At Yuan Ching Secondary School, the&nbsp;<em>eTeens</em>&nbsp;programme will be implemented as follows in 2024:</strong>
 </p>